woopstar/goe_solar_pv_loadbalacer/README.md

 <br>
 <b><h2>Important!</h2></b><br>
-Before you use this blueprint, make sure you have the Sun integration, ha-average, go-e mqtt Charger and Huawei Solar Integrations fully up & running. <br>
+Before you use this blueprint, make sure you have the Sun integration, go-e mqtt Charger and Huawei Solar Integrations fully up & running. <br>
 <br>
 Link to <b>Sun</b> Integration: https://www.home-assistant.io/integrations/sun/  <br>
 Link to <b>go-e MQTT</b> Integration: https://github.com/syssi/homeassistant-goecharger-mqtt/ <br>
 Link to <b>Huawei Solar Integration</b> https://github.com/wlcrs/huawei_solar/ <br>
-Link to <b>ha-average</b> https://github.com/Limych/ha-average <br><br>

 The go-e charger does not have a switch to start and stop charging, so the following template switch must be created (remember to change your charger id from 222819 to xxxxxx):<br>